akashshinde700/Notes/css/css.markdown

 ## 2. Types of CSS
 1. **Inline CSS**
+CSS is written inside the HTML tag.
+Affects only that element.

    ```html
    <h1 style="color: red;">Hello World</h1>
    ```

 2. **Internal CSS**
+CSS is written inside the <style> tag in the same HTML file.
+Works for the whole page.

    ```html
    <style>
        h1 {